gokhansengun/Ef-Migrations-MsSql-Postgres/README.md

+# Setting up Migrations for MsSql and Postgres in the same Visual Studio Project

-# Setting up and Adding a New Migration for both MsSql and Postgres Databases using Entity Framework Code First Migrations
+This example project shows enabling migrations for both MsSql and Postgres and adding a new migration for both of them using Entity Framework Code First Migrations.

-Use the following instructions to generate Entity Framework migrations in order to obtain SQL scripts both for Postgres and MsSql databases.
+Use the following instructions to generate Entity Framework migrations in order to obtain SQL scripts or update the Postgres and MsSql databases.

 ## MsSql Migrations Steps